Whether you spell it Kimchi or Kimchee

 Kimchi with Fresh Oysters

-…it is the most important staple food in Korean cuisine.
-No table is complete without it!
+The most important staple food in Korean cuisine, no table is complete without it!

 Prep time